User registration

 CustomRegistrationEvent customInfo Attribute

-contains a status code and optional data provided by the backend script.
-The first step of the registration flow will always return an empty string.
-This means that data will be an empty string in the FinishCustomRegistrationEvent
+contains a status code and optional data that the backend script provides.
+The first step of the registration flow always returns an empty string.
+This means that the data is an empty string in the FinishCustomRegistrationEvent

 method of the one-step registration flow, and in the InitCustomRegistrationEvent

 method of the two-step registration.
-The only exception to this rule is a retry of the registration step.
-In case of a recoverable error returned by the SDK the resulting data object in the retried step will contain the error info.
+The only exception is a retry of the registration step.
+If the SDK returns a recoverable error, the resulting data object in the retried step contains the error info.
 There are three groups of status codes that can be returned in the CustomInfo

 object:

-- Recoverable errors (4XXX): When the status code is in the 4000-4999 range, the flow can be recovered and the SDK will call either the
+- Recoverable errors (4XXX): When the status code is in the 4000-4999 range, the flow can be recovered and the SDK calls either the

 InitCustomRegistrationEvent